We went on the hunt to find the best dog beds that promise a relaxing, soothing nap or full-on sleep.

 Finally, we have the calming, anti-anxiety style dog beds (like this one), which tend to be described as ‘nesting’ beds that allow your dog to burrow down and snuggle inside them, where they can feel safe and comforted.

-Now you’ve read through our buyer’s guide to the best dog beds, click here to jump up and see the list.
+Now you’ve read through our buyer’s guide, click here to jump up and see the list.